kaspanet/rusty-kaspa/docs/testnet12.md

 *Testnet 12* is the test network running Kaspa with covenants.
 The goal of this document is to provide a quick guide for anyone who wants to participate.

-In the future testnet 12 will act as a staging zone for all sorts of experiments, allowing us to stress test various approaches and ideas on a global scale with the participation of the community.
-The approaches we decide to adopt will then be stress tested for longer periods on testnet 10 before being incorporated into the mainnet.

 ## Overview

 On the software side, participating requires three components: